things to do in Hvar, Croatia

 And just three hours north of the island by ferry and bus, you can explore the unique public artworks, stunning historical sites, and jaw-dropping shorelines of Zadar, which packs a ton of history and culture into its relatively small environment.

-Like so many others before you, you might find yourself falling more and more in love with Croatia as you see everything that it has to offer!
+Like so many others before you, you might find yourself falling more and more in love with the country!

 Final thoughts